fortenbt/smb3-eh/eh-manipulation/_posts/2019-02-04-tas-creation.md

 Frame number 12,256 occurs roughly 4 minutes (slightly longer than you may have calculated due to lag frames) after reset, which is not long enough to get to World 2 and complete 2-fort.
-Therefore, the only option is to use frame 23,081, which occurs roughly 6 and a half minutes after reset, right about when we need it.
+Therefore, the only option is to use frame 23,081, which occurs roughly 6 and a half minutes after reset, a little after when we need it.
+This is fine, however, because the RNG begins ticking at reset of the NES, but the speedrun time doesn't begin until a player presses start to select the number of players.
+We can wait a bit at the title screen before pressing start in order to use up any time we need so that the correct 2-fort frame ends up exactly when we need it.

 In order to end 2-fort on this frame, the TAS was made and the frame on which Mario jumps to grab the orb after killing the boom boom was changed a frame at